acend/website-hugo/site/content/en/trainings/prometheus.md

     - title : "Martin Abegglen"
       designation : "Trainer, Puzzle ITC"
-      abstract : "When he's not busy drinking tea and watching the clouds, he loves to ensure observability with cloud native technologies." image : "images/team/AC_Martin_Abegglen@2x.jpg"
+      abstract : "When he's not busy drinking tea and gazing at the sky, he loves watching the clouds with cloud native technologies and providing observability." image : "images/team/AC_Martin_Abegglen@2x.jpg"
       linkedin : "https://www.linkedin.com/in/martin-abegglen-%E5%AE%89%E9%A9%AC%E4%B8%81-171941150/"

     - title : "Reto Kupferschmid"
       designation : "Trainer, Puzzle ITC"
-      abstract : "True to the motto, what doesn't fit is made to fit, as an engineer he solves all challenges in no time at all." image : "images/team/AC-Platzhalter.jpg"
+      abstract : "True to the motto, what doesn't fit is made to fit, as an engineer he solves all challenges in no time at all." image : "images/team/AC-Reto@2x.jpg"
       twitter : "https://twitter.com/reti_k"